 The ingredients needed for the recipe, are shown in the photo below.
-They are all simple and easy to find at the local supermarket.
+Please refer to the printable recipe card for specific ingredient measurements.

 As you can see, the recipe calls for:

 - Milk chocolate: you can use chocolate melts, chocolate bits or a block of chocolate broken into pieces.
 I recommend using cooking chocolate as you can get mixed results with regular chocolate.

 - Sweetened condensed milk: everywhere from Walmart to Tesco, Safeway, Aldi, Coles and Woolies sells this.
 We use one standard tin of this for the recipe.
 As it is sweet and sticky, it is a good idea, to use a spoon to help scrape it out of the tin.
 USA and Canada is 14 ounces and Australia is 397 grams, this is 'same, same'.

 - Butter: I recommend unsalted butter, chopped into pieces.
 This makes it easier to work with as it melts faster than using a big hunk of butter.

 Tasty Tip: If you want to spruce it up a little, feel free to decorate with sprinkles or chopped up pieces of cookies!

 These are the step by step instructions to make the recipe.
 I use a square cake tin with these measurements (Tray dimensions 24cm x 5cm, 9 inch x 2 inches).

 - Add milk chocolate, sweetened condensed milk and butter to microwave safe jug (Photo 1)

 - Microwave the ingredients for 2 mins (Photo 2)